 Morning: This morning we will travel from Chattanooga to Hiawassee by motorcoach.
-Our expert guide will provide commentary along the way while we sit back and take in the beautiful scenery.
+Our expert will provide commentary along the way while we sit back and take in the beautiful scenery.
 Our motorcoach will drop us off in the small town of Blue Ridge, where we will ride the Blue Ridge Railroad.
 Starting at the historic depot in downtown Blue Ridge, Georgia, the train winds alongside the beautiful Toccoa River with a layover stop for lunch in the twin border towns of McCaysville, GA, and Copperhill, TN.
 Take a walk across the "Blue Line" on the street and visit Tennessee!

 Lunch: On your own in McCaysville to sample the local fare.

 Afternoon: After lunch, we will return to the Blue Ridge Depot, and board our motorcoach for a short 30-minute ride to our hotel in Hiawassee, GA, on the peaceful shores of Lake Chatuge, surrounded by the picturesque Blue Ridge Mountains.
 After arrival and check-in, we will have a chance to relax before dinner.